microhomie/microhomie/README.rst

 ------------------

 * `mqtt_as.py <https://github.com/peterhinch/micropython-mqtt>`_ by Peter Hinch but we use the `patched version <https://github.com/kevinkk525/micropython-mqtt>`_ from Kevin Köck.
 Kevins version has support for a keyword based configuration and unsubscribe.
-* asyn.py ('micro' synchronisation primitives for uasyncio) and aswitch.py (Switch and pushbutton classes for asyncio) from Peter Hinch `micropython-async <https://github.com/peterhinch/micropython-async>`_ repository.
+* asyncio V3 primitives from Peter Hinch `micropython-async <https://github.com/peterhinch/micropython-async>`_ repository.
-* uasyncio and uasyncio.core from the MicroPython library `repository <https://github.com/micropython/micropython-lib>`_